 Here’s how it might happen: You’re reading the morning headlines online when suddenly a screen pops up, out of nowhere, alerting you that there’s an emergency on your computer.
 It looks very official and legitimate.
 It will say something like this:

 - Your computer may be infected with harmful spyware programs.
 Immediate removal is required.
 To scan, click “Yes.”

 Sometimes the pop-ups are designed to look harmless and authentic.
 But at other times they can look and seem much more serious and urgent…like the ones shown here.

 You’re not sure if it’s real or not, so what should you do?
 The message may seem authentic…and perhaps, in some way, appreciated by you.
 Thanks for the warning, you might think.

 But the key to all of this is that we are all so afraid of having our computers infected, and our identity or data stolen, that when an alert pops up, we think for that second that it has finally and actually happened.
 A bug has infected our computer.
 It’s a chilling fear.

 A few years ago, a security group (a real one!) estimated that 70,000 people were exposed to a scareware message every day!
 And surely that number has only been going up.
 Today, there are likely more than 15,000 versions of scareware “packages”—malware loaded behind a pop-up alert or ad.

 When the pop-up or alert suddenly appears, it advises the user to take immediate action:

-- Install new antivirus software immediately.
+- Install new antivirus definitions immediately.

 - Install recommended updates immediately.